Changes Became Effective on Thursday, October 7, 2021

-- Provide property owners along the coast of Hillsborough County with up-to-date, reliable, Internet-accessible information about their risk of storm surge-driven coastal flooding
+- Provide property owners in coastal areas of Hillsborough County with up-to-date, reliable, Internet-accessible information about their risk of storm surge-driven coastal flooding.

 - Unincorporated Hillsborough County property owners: call (813) 635-5400